redore1234/PhoneStoreProject/README.md

-# Welcome to our repository
+# Welcome to our project

 ### What is this?
   This repo contains the source code of C# Application - Phone Store Project - at FPT University - HCMC campus.